github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository.md

 In the suggested {% data variables.code-scanning.codeql_workflow %}, {% data variables.product.prodname_code_scanning %} is configured to analyze your code each time you either push a change to the default branch or any protected branches, or raise a pull request against the default branch.
 As a result, {% data variables.product.prodname_code_scanning %} will now commence.

 The `on:pull_request` and `on:push` triggers for code scanning are each useful for different purposes.
-For more information, see "[Customizing {% data variables.product.prodname_code_scanning %}](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning#configuring-frequency)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning#configuring-frequency)."

 {% endif %}